Sagar2366/LearnWithSagar/CKAD/practice_questions/extra_questions.md

 ```
 1. Create a new file Dockerfile to build a container image from.
 It should:
     use bash as base
-    run ping killercoda.com
+    run ping google.com
-    Build the image and tag it as pinger .
+    Build the image and tag it as pinger.
-    Run the image (create a container) named my-ping .
+    Run the image (create a container) named my-ping.

 2. Tag the image, which is currently tagged as pinger , also as local-registry:5000/pinger .
     Then push the image into the Docker hub.